antwigambrah/laravel-api-starter/readme.md

 ## Rest Api with [Laravel(5.5)](https://laravel.com/)

-A simple jwt rest api starter
+An oauth2  rest api starter

 ## Want to Build Upon It ?